 This is really handy with landscape pictures.
 Usually you don't want to put the horizon across the middle of the picture.
 Unless you have a really good reason too.
 Most of the time it's a good idea to line it up with one of the lines in the grid.
 Even if you're taking a picture of the sky, the landscape on the bottom third helps provide context.

 Also, using the rule of thirds can help draw the viewer's eye in certain directions such as downward in this shot.
-It can also help you ad depth to a picture while you're composing the shot.

 No comments: